Interpretable Machine Learning Models for Predicting the Next Targets of Activist Funds: Introduction

-Studies have demonstrated the benefits of activist interventions in terms of market value, profitability, and governance, although there is ongoing debate about how these benefits vary over time (\cite{DesJardineDurand2020}, \cite{Flammer2015}, \cite{Bebchuk2015}).
+Studies have demonstrated the benefits of activist interventions in terms of market value, profitability, and governance, although there is ongoing debate about how these benefits vary over time \citep{DesJardineDurand2020}, \citep{Flammer2015}, \citep{Bebchuk2015}.
 Bebchuk et al. conducted an analysis of approximately 2,000 activist interventions from 1994 to 2007, revealing that activist funds often target underperforming companies with stock returns significantly lower than those of industry peers.
-However, in the five years following these interventions, the performance of the targeted companies generally improved, with them closing two-thirds of their performance gap in terms of return on assets compared to their peers (\cite{Bebchuk2015}).
+However, in the five years following these interventions, the performance of the targeted companies generally improved, with them closing two-thirds of their performance gap in terms of return on assets compared to their peers \citep{Bebchuk2015}.
 Conversely, Desjardine and Durand analyzed 1,324 campaigns between 2000 and 2016 and found that while shareholder benefits were initially apparent and significant, they were short-lived.
-These gains often came at a long-term cost to other stakeholders, manifested in reduced cash flow and lower investment spending (\cite{DesJardineDurand2020}).
+These gains often came at a long-term cost to other stakeholders, manifested in reduced cash flow and lower investment spending \citep{DesJardineDurand2020}.

-Recognizing potential targets of these activist funds is essential for a wide array of stakeholders.
+Recognizing potential targets of these activist funds is therefore crucial for a wide array of stakeholders in today's market regime.
 It enables corporations to prepare and defend against unwanted interventions, guides activist investors in selecting firms where they can significantly impact, and offers retail investors opportunities for profit through potential stock price appreciations following activist campaigns.